Nourish Knoxville’s COVID-19 Response & Resources

 Booth Display & Sanitation

-- Booth spaces, whether bound by a canopy or not, where the purchasable product is stored (including vehicles and trailers) should not be accessible to guests at any time.
+- Booth spaces, whether bound by a canopy or not, where the purchasable product is stored and where your staff/volunteers work (including vehicles and trailers) should not be accessible to guests at any time.
 How you exclude guests from your booth space will vary based on location.
-Barriers can be rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc. Beginning September 9, 2020, any booths NK staff deems insufficiently “roped-off” from guests will receive caution tape in areas needing improvement.
+Barriers can be rope, caution tape, empty tables and crates, vehicles (or your neighbor’s vehicle!), bike racks, tent sides, plexiglass panels, etc.

 - Vendors are required to bring sanitizing wipes or paper towels and a bleach/peroxide/alcohol sanitizing solution and wipe down their booth surfaces (tables, tent legs, POS systems, etc.) often throughout the market.